dereuromark/cakephp-tools/README.md

 A Cake2.x Plugin containing several useful tools that can be used in many projects.

-Please note: New functionality has been tested against cake2.3 only.
+Please note: New functionality has been tested against 2.x (current master and dev) only.
 Please upgrade if possible.

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.